 Once ETIAS becomes official it will be compulsory for anyone who is a citizen of so called “visa waiver” countries.
-These are the 60 odd countries around the world whose citizens can currently visit most of Europe without being checked or vetted through a visa application.
-That means that if you are an American, for instance, you don’t need a visa at present to visit Poland or any other E.U. or Schengen country, but you will need to apply for an ETIAS visa waiver after the beginning of 2020.
+These are the 60 nations around the world whose citizens could visit most of Europe without being checked or vetted through a visa application, prior to ETIAS.
+That means that if you are an American, for instance, you don’t need a visa at present to visit Poland or any other E.U. or Schengen country, but you will need to apply for an ETIAS visa waiver after the beginning of 2025.

 Is Poland in Schengen and what does that mean?

 Poland is both in Schengen as well as in the E.U.
 The two groups of countries are almost the same in composition but the Schengen Agreement is just to regulate border entries, while the E.U. is about many other things which concern Europeans like trade, customs and the environment.
 Poles can go to any other Schengen country to travel, live or work.
-They can also go to any non Schengen E.U. country too, like Britain, Bulgaria, Ireland and Cyprus.
+They can also go to any non Schengen E.U. country or E.U. mircostate as well.

 Does anyone visit Poland for pleasure?